Jake Schum: Cleveland Browns

-After going undrafted in the 2012 NFL Draft, Schum spent a year working odd jobs.
+After going undrafted in the 2012 NFL draft, Schum spent a year working odd jobs.
 He was selling gym memberships for the Buffalo Athletic Club in the spring of 2013 when he got a call from the Cleveland Browns, who had taken an interest in Schum at an NFL regional combine.
 He signed with the Cleveland Browns on March 28, 2013.
 On May 13, 2013, he was waived by the Browns.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On January 6, 2014, the Tampa Bay Buccaneers signed Schum to a reserve/future contract.
 He was waived by the Buccaneers on May 21, 2014.

-New York Jets
+New York Jets (first stint)

 Schum was signed by the New York Jets on June 19, 2014 to compete with incumbent Ryan Quigley in training camp.
 He was released on August 23, 2014.

 Tampa Bay Buccaneers (second stint)

 The Buccaneers signed Schum to their practice squad on November 14, 2014, but was waived four days later.